Uterine Cancer

 Causes

 The most important risk factor for endometrial cancer has to do with the hormone estrogen.
 Estrogen stimulates the lining of the uterus (the endometrium) to grow.
-Women with high levels of estrogen in their bodies are at increased risk of endometrial cancer.
-Because cumulative lifetime exposure to estrogen is what counts, and older women are at highest risk.
+People with high levels of estrogen in their bodies are at increased risk of endometrial cancer.
+Because cumulative lifetime exposure to estrogen is what counts, older people are at highest risk.
 Most endometrial cancers appear after menopause, and the risk continues to climb with each successive decade.
-Over 90% of these cancers occur in women over the age of 45.
+Over 90% of these cancers occur in people over the age of 45.

-Estrogen is produced in each menstrual cycle, and women who have had more menstrual cycles are at higher risk.
-This means that a 40-year-old woman whose first period came at age 11 is more likely to get an endometrial tumour than a 40-year-old who began menstruating at age 14.
-Since pregnancy interrupts these cycles, women who have had children are at lower risk than those who haven't.
-The more pregnancies a woman has had, the greater the protective effect.
-However, the number of menstrual cycles and pregnancies a woman has is a much smaller risk factor for developing endometrial cancer than the risk associated with obesity.
+Estrogen is produced in each menstrual cycle, and people who have had more menstrual cycles are at higher risk.
+This means that a 40-year-old whose first period came at age 11 is more likely to get an endometrial tumour than a 40-year-old who began menstruating at age 14.
+Since pregnancy interrupts these cycles, people who have had children are at lower risk than those who haven't.
+The more pregnancies a person has had, the greater the protective effect.
+However, the number of menstrual cycles and pregnancies a person has is a much smaller risk factor for developing endometrial cancer than the risk associated with obesity.

 People with a family history of this disease, and people in families with some types of inherited colon cancer, breast or ovarian cancer may be at increased risk.